 - aberrant ventricular conduction

-Most accessory breast tissue is found coincidentally on routine screening mammography.
-See case 18719.
+Most accessory breast tissue are found coincidentally on routine screening mammography.

 Ultrasound imaging shows breast tissue which is indistinguishable from that of the regular breast.